 Hello Arlo, My brother is 75 and lives with his 'significant other' who is 70.
 They have been together for over 25 years, never married but believe they are in a 'common law marriage' in Texas.
 The house they are living in was inherited from her mother, has no liens or mortgages, and the deed is in her name only (my brother's name is not on it anywhere).
-She took out a reverse mortgage back in 2012 with house appraised for $93,000, mainly due to many repairs which were needed.
+She took out a reverse mortgage back in 2012 with the house appraised at $93,000, mainly due to many repairs which were needed.
 Current COMPS on homes in their neighborhood are in the $200,000 range or above.
-Her RM was for around $45,000 of which they used large sum to replace carpeting, tile flooring and some other things.
-They received their final payment this month and have received letters from the RM company that they may want to go into another loan if they so decide.
+Her reverse mortgage was for around $45,000 of which they used a large sum to replace carpeting, tile flooring, and some other things.
+They received their final payment this month and have received letters from the reverse mortgage company that they may want to go into another loan if they so decide.
 This leads up to my questions:1.
-It is my belief that if she were to pass away and being the only name on the RM, my brother would be 'up the creek' so to speak unless he could somehow prove their 'common law marriage status' is valid and he inherits the home in her will.
-She has no living family members or children; a hand written holistic will in which she leaves everything to my brother.
-Even then, I expect that even if he inherited the house, he would have to pay off the existing RM along with the probate and court fees, possibly through getting another RM, but do not know what paperwork is needed but would be massive.
+It is my belief that if she were to pass away and be the only name on the reverse mortgage, my brother would be 'up the creek' so to speak unless he could somehow prove their 'common law marriage status' is valid and he inherits the home in her will.
+'She has no living family members or children; a handwritten holistic will in which she leaves everything to my brother.
+Even then, I expect that even if he inherited the house, he would have to pay off the existing reverse mortgage along with the probate and court fees, possibly through getting another reverse mortgage, but do not know what paperwork is needed but would be massive.
 I have told him that he may be homeless if she passes and he has no legal right to continue living in the house.
-Also, raised the issue of even getting the 2nd RM to pay off the first one if the ' five times rule" I read in an earlier post is not valid.
-He can't afford a conventional loan as he only gets SSA benefits of about $1100 per month and the taxes, insurance and utilities will eat up most of that.
-2. I told them that they will not have to repay any of the RM they have now until either she passes away or sells the house.
-If this happens, is there an estimated time to take care of this if she passes.
+Also, raised the issue of even getting the 2nd reverse mortgage to pay off the first one if the ' five times rule" I read in an earlier post is not valid.
+He can't afford a conventional loan as he only gets SSA benefits of about $1100 per month and the taxes, insurance, and utilities will eat up most of that.
+2. I told them that they will not have to repay any of the reverse mortgages they have now until either she passes away or sells the house.
+If this happens, is there an estimated time to take care of this if she passes?
 Would they try to come in and force my brother out of the house?
-How do the appraisals requested by a RM company such as yours, reflect what the house is worth?
+How do the appraisals requested by a reverse mortgage company such as yours, reflect what the house is worth?
 Does it reflect what comps are in the area and then deduct any obvious repairs that need to be done or what?
 My reasoning in this is that their house is now 'appraised by the CAD" for around $180,000 but I believe that it is worth more if it is fixed up.
-Thank you for your help.By Dan (in Dallas Texas) on 01.11.2019
+Thank you for your help.By Dan on 01.11.2019